Best Bike Routes and Riding Rules in Baltimore, MD

 Yes for at least one requirement in this state.

-License: Do you need a license for an e-bike in Maryland?
-No. A Maryland electric bicycle that fits the Class 1, Class 2, or Class 3 definition is not treated as a motor vehicle for operator licensing.
+License: No. A Maryland electric bicycle that fits the Class 1, Class 2, or Class 3 definition is not treated as a motor vehicle for operator licensing.
 If the bike is modified so it no longer fits those class limits, motor-vehicle licensing rules may apply.

-Registration: Do you need to register an e-bike in Maryland?
-No. Maryland does not require registration or license plates for a compliant Class 1, Class 2, or Class 3 electric bicycle.
+Registration: No. Maryland does not require registration or license plates for a compliant Class 1, Class 2, or Class 3 electric bicycle.
 A bike that falls outside the statutory class framework may be treated differently under motor-vehicle rules.

-Insurance: Do you need insurance for an e-bike in Maryland?
-No. Compliant Maryland electric bicycles are generally not subject to mandatory auto insurance.
+Insurance: No. Compliant Maryland electric bicycles are generally not subject to mandatory auto insurance.
 Insurance requirements may apply if a bike is modified beyond the statutory e-bike classes and is treated as another motor vehicle type.

 Do I need a helmet in Maryland?